jharrilim/jharrilim.github.io/collections/_philosophy/a-causal-existence.md

 title: "A Causal Existence: Reinforcing The Cosmological Argument"
 ---

+A logical proof that existence is caused by something outside of existence.

 ## Preface

 A topic that's been debated for thousands of years in philosophy is whether or